NanoSim/SOFT5/foreign/doc/foreign.md

 \defgroup soft-foreign SOFT Foreign
-\brief A Collection of foreign language bindings
+\brief A collection of foreign language bindings

 This is a collection of language bindings for interfacing with SOFT from other programming languages.